-Students should be comfortable working on a computer as all classes and assignments will be created and delivered digitally.
+Students should be comfortable working on Apple computer operating systems as all classes and assignments will be created and delivered digitally.
+Some instruction on required basic functionality will be covered in class and additional resources are included on the course page.